Large Deviation Principle for local empirical measure of Coulomb gases at intermediate temperature regime: Preliminary results

-since otherwise there is nothing to prove.
-Then by precompactness, we have that the sequence $\mu_{n}+\rho_{n} - \mu_{V}(0) \mathbf{1}_{\mathbf{R}^{d}}$ is precompact in the weak $H^{-1}$ topology (note that we are not claiming precompactness for convergence in the BL metric, which is clearly not true in general).
-Let $\nu$ be such that
+Then by precompactness, we have that the sequence $\mu_{n}+\rho_{n} - \alpha $ is precompact in the weak $H^{-1}$ topology (note that we are not claiming precompactness for convergence in the BL metric, which is clearly not true in general).
+Let $\sigma$ be such that